In a recent Instagram poll, we discovered that many of you are completely new to using oils in your skincare routine.

 I’ve heard some customers see a difference immediately (like next day immediate), whereas some customers have had to adjust their skin for months.

 However long it may take to transition, the results can be oh-so-worth-it!
-Me and my severely acne-prone skin are a testament.

-7. Keep other life factors as constant as possible (and avoid PMS week)
+7. keep other life factors as constant as possible (and avoid PMS week)

 And for my fellow hormonal-acne-peeps, avoid making this introduction during PMS week.
 Because, well, you know why.

-8. Know that your skin is unique
+8. know that your skin is unique

-Keep in mind there are many factors that affect the health of our skin, from genetics to environment, diet, and hormone levels.
-Everyone has different skin and what may work for one person may not apply for the next.
+Keep in mind there are so many factors that affect the health of our skin, from genetics to environment, diet, and hormone levels.
+Everyone has different skin and what may work for one person may not for the next.
 While hearing what works or doesn’t work for your friend (or from me) may be helpful, ultimately, your skin is unique and you should listen to you, first.

 At cocokind, we aren’t about recommending a strict skincare regime.
 Do what works for you, when it works.
 Whether its using oils twice a day, or twice a week, it’s ok to customize and listen to your gut (and face).